dublx/widget-sdk/doc/widget-api-frontend.md

 ##### `widget.field.onIsDisabledChanged(cb): function`
 Calls the callback when the disabled status of the field changes.
+A boolean indicating whether the field is disabled or not is passed to the callback.

 The method returns a function that can be called to stop listerning to changes.